P. J. O’Rourke was born 14 November 1947 and died 15 February 2022.

 - When buying and selling are controlled by legislation, the first things to be bought and sold are legislators.

-P. J. O’Rourke is an American political satirist, journalist, writer, and author.
-He is a regular correspondent for The Atlantic Monthly, The American Spectator, and The Weekly Standard.
-He is the author of more than 20 books, which include Eat The Rich, Holidays in Hell, and Parliament of Whores.
-According to a 60 Minutes profile, he is the most quoted living man in The Penguin Dictionary of Modern Humorous Quotations.
+P. J. O’Rourke was an American political satirist, journalist, writer, and author.
+He was a regular correspondent for The Atlantic Monthly, The American Spectator, and The Weekly Standard.
+He was the author of more than 20 books, which include Eat The Rich, Holidays in Hell, and Parliament of Whores.
+According to a 60 Minutes profile, he was the most quoted living man in The Penguin Dictionary of Modern Humorous Quotations.